MadeByBalaji/blog/_posts/2025-10-29-zoho-mail-GG.md

 **UI and UX gaps** – It’s clean but lacks the polish of mainstream apps.

-**Limited features** – Lacks deeper group tools, advanced file sharing, and multi-device sync.
+**Limited features** – Lacks deeper group tools, advanced file sharing.

-**Zoho ecosystem lock-in** – It feels like a companion app if you’re already using Zoho services, not a standalone product.

 Still, I like the effort.
 It’s good to see an Indian tech company stepping up to build privacy-first alternatives.